elementx54/moosefw_vim/README.md

 ----------
 Inside the users home VIM directory (on Linux ".vim") copy the contents of each subdirectory into the corresponding subdirectory.
 If a subdirectory does not exist then create that subdirectory.
+Ensure that syntax, indentation, and folding is on by filetype.

 CUSTOMIZATION
 -------------